 Programs in Duluth and St. Cloud begin in September and January.

 The program requires 45 credits of coursework over three consecutive semesters, including theory, lab and clinical rotations.
 A student's previous baccalaureate coursework, a heritage course that is taken during the nursing program and completion of all required nursing classes meet St. Scholastica requirements for a bachelor of science degree with a nursing major.

 Students will work with nursing faculty and expert nurse preceptors in both urban and rural healthcare facilities.

 Because the programs are accelerated, it is recommended that students not work while in the program.

-Students are eligible to take the national qualifying exam (NCLEX) to become an R.N., obtain public health certification in Minnesota and school nurse licensure, as well as work in nursing administration or pursue graduate education in nursing.
+Students are eligible to take the national qualifying exam (NCLEX) to become an RN, obtain public health certification in Minnesota and school nurse licensure, as well as work in nursing administration or pursue graduate education in nursing.

-The American Association of Colleges of Nursing's August 2012 research on new graduate employment found that 88% of new of new baccalaureate-prepared nurses were employed in nursing.
+The American Association of Colleges of Nursing's 2019 research on new graduate employment found that 75% of new baccalaureate-prepared nurses were employed in nursing.
 Job prospects are expected to be excellent, particularly for nurses with a bachelor's degree.

 "The Post-Baccalaureate Nursing program allowed me to build upon my previous degree while allowing me to explore new interests.
 Through various clinical experiences, I was able to gain knowledge and skills that ultimately led to multiple job offers before graduation.
 The program prepared me to become a leader, ask questions and advocate for patients."

 "For me, the (PBN) program was one of the best decisions I've ever made.
 The professors were very approachable, knowledgeable in their respective fields, and passionate about nursing and their students' well-being; they were also extremely encouraging of advanced education as soon as possible.
 I feel very comfortable, competent, and safe in my practice having graduated from CCS' PBN program."